fanzhenyue/learngit/readme.txt

-Git is new software toyou
+Git is new software to
-Git is good study
+Git is good study power